 Lead the effort: How could HR take the lead in changing the operating model and culture of the entire organization to drive the Agile revolution?
 Who better to do that than HR?
 Don’t wait until the grass roots organization gets disenfranchised with HR!
 Get on the Agile bandwagon early if you feel passionate that there’s a strategic reason to do so.

-Prepare the organization for the change: In order to change to a company-wide Agile framework, the DNA of the organization will need to change.
+Prepare the organization: To change to an Agile framework, the DNA of the organization first needs to change.
 Start now by helping the organization explore the strategic imperative for Agile and put together the transformation plan.

 Understand the implications for talent: As the company moves to push decision making and empowerment down to Agile teams, managers and team members must be ready for the consequences of that change.

 As an example, early in my career I interviewed for a position as an integrated manufacturing team leader at one of my company’s new operations facilities.
 The plant manager was reluctant to hire me, saying, “You come from corporate and we have a different decision making style here in our team environment.”
-He knew that if I became a team leader at the plant, it would not be acceptable for me to make unilateral decisions for my team.
+He knew that if I became a team leader, it would not be acceptable for me to make unilateral decisions.
 Instead, my role would be to ensure the team had everything they needed to get their job done.
 Even 30 years ago, they were implementing what amounted to Agile teams and were wary of an outsider who might be stuck in a more traditional mentality.
 I did end up getting the job, and it changed my entire career.
 I adopted new thinking about how effective teams can be at making autonomous decisions, and I have carried that with me ever since.

-In conclusion, the question you need to answer is this: When, not if, your CEO comes to you and says we are preparing to implement Agile, will you be ready?
+In conclusion, when your CEO comes to you and says we are preparing to implement Agile, will you be ready?
 The three tips given here will help as you start down the path of your own Agile revolution.